42nd Street–Bryant Park/Fifth Avenue station: Mezzanines

 The IND station has two mezzanines above the two island platforms.
 The 42nd Street Shuttle, which passes perpendicularly over the Sixth Avenue Line at 42nd Street, divides the mezzanines.
 A staircase from each platform goes up to the northern mezzanine, which consists of a small fare control area on the north side of 42nd Street.
 The southern mezzanine, south of 42nd Street, connects with the IRT Flushing Line platform and extends south to 40th Street.
 Four stairs lead from each platform to the southern mezzanine: two at the center of the platform and two near the south end of the platform.
 The mezzanine has a florist, orange I-beam columns, lit-up ads, and space rentals along the walls.

 The IRT mezzanine extends above most of the platform.
 Six stairs lead from the platform to the center of the mezzanine.
 The mezzanine slopes upward toward a set of fare control areas at both ends.
 Near the western end, a ramp slopes down to the IND station.

+Artwork

 The walls of the passageway between the IRT and IND stations are decorated with a mosaic by Samm Kunce, Under Bryant Park, which was installed in 2002.
 The artwork depicts pipes, rock outcroppings, and the roots of trees.
 According to Kunce, the artwork was based on the concept of systems.
 The artwork also contains various quotations, including those by poets Ovid and James Joyce.
 At the western end of the passageway (along the wall of the IND station's southern mezzanine) are depictions of dark rocks and plants, as well as a quote from philosopher Carl Jung: "Nature must not win the game, but she cannot lose".

+The walls of the mezzanine also contain light boxes for photographic exhibits.
+The exhibits in the light boxes have included "The Great Escape", a series of nature-inspired photographs by Karine Laval, which were displayed starting in 2021.